philsturgeon/phil.tech/source/2017-01-24-graphql-vs-rest-overview.html.markdown

 ## GraphQL Puts Client Performance First

-GraphQL is always the smallest possible request, whilst REST generally defaults to the fullest.
+GraphQL is always the smallest possible response, whilst REST generally defaults to the fullest.
 It's common practice to offer options like `?fields=foo,bar` or partials.
 [Google recommend doing this for HTTP APIs](https://developers.google.com/google-apps/tasks/performance#partial), whatever that's worth.

 Even if a REST API returns only a basic partial by default, there are still more bits being transferred over the wire by default, than the GraphQL approach.
 If a client needs a field, they request it, and if the API adds a new field, clients don't get it, unless they discover that field in a blog post or whatever and add it to the GraphQL query.